astampoulis/makam-paper-funpearl/makamcode/10-typgen.md

 \identDialog

 STUDENT.
 Oh, clever.
 But what should `get_types_in_environment` be?
-Don't we have to go back and thread a list of types through our `typeof` predicate, that we add a type `T` to every time we introduce a new `typeof x T` assumption?
+Don't we have to go back and thread a list of types through our `typeof` predicate, to which we add a type `T` every time we introduce a new `typeof x T` assumption?

 ADVISOR.
 Well, we came this far without significantly rewriting our rules, so it's a shame to do